aslamhus/WordpressHMR/README.md

    composer require aslamhus/wordpress-hmr
    ```

 2. Run the installer script.
 You can find installer.php file in the package's root directory (vendor/aslamhus/wordpress-hmr/installer.php).
-Move this file to the root directory of your wordpress site and run it on the command line.
-This will install the necessary files in your theme directory as well as the wepback configuration files.
+Move this file to the **_root_** directory of your project and run it on the command line.

    ```bash
    # cd into your project root